HGARgG-0710/HGARgG-0710/README.md

 Made a perculiar JS mathematics library that periodically has some bugs and a spontaneous Python cmd calculator (I like cmd calculators).
-Like microcontroller stuff, like Arduino.
+Love microcontroller stuff, alike Arduino.

-Favourite programming languages: C, C++, JavaScript and Java (in that order).
+Favourite programming languages: C, C++, JavaScript (in that order, Java is the fourth).

+Favorite markdown language: TeX.

+Has written most code in JavaScript.